extinctrohit/computer-vision-methods-for-images-in-golang/README.md

-# This is a project to git
+# This is a project to read images faster directly as a 3D matrix